 The files from the Hasselblad give me so much dynamic range and flexibility in Adobe Lightroom Classic.
 I rarely have to shoot HDR or brackets on location because of the file quality.

 It really is a different beast altogether compared to 35mm digital files.
-And now that I incorporated the Razer CORE X GPU with AMD 5700 XT card to my trusty 16-inch Macbook Pro, using TOPAZ AI software, it is now workable.
+And now that I incorporated the Razer CORE X GPU with AMD 5700 XT card to my trusty 16-inch Macbook Pro, using Topaz AI software (from the same company as Topaz Studio), it is now workable.

 Inside Timothy Hogan’s camera bag: